A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Numerical experiments

-The numerical results for solving this problem with $s=2\ddd 7$ are presented in Table~\ref{tab:ls}.
-In the table, `s' represents the quantity $s$ in (\ref{eq:ls}), and all other symbols and notations are similarly defined as in Table~\ref{tab:simp} (see Example~\ref{ep:simpcomp}).
-When $s=2$, one can see that without CS-LME, {\tt CS-TSSOS} could not get a lower bound with medium accuracy within $10^4$ seconds.
-In contrast, the CS-LME approach obtained an approximated minimum whose error was $ 5\cdot 10^{-9}$ in $1192.89$ seconds.
+The numerical results for solving this problem with $s=2\ddd 7$ are presented in~\Cref{tab:ls}.
+In the table, ``$s$'' represents the quantity $s$ in (\ref{eq:ls}), and all other symbols and notations are similarly defined as in~\Cref{tab:simp} (see~\Cref{ep:box-ne}).
+When $s=2$, one can see that when there were no CS-LMEs exploited, {\tt CS-TSSOS} could not get an approximation for the global minimum of this problem with an error less than $0.01$ in 11366.94 seconds.
+In contrast, the CS-LME approach obtained an approximated minimum whose error was $5\cdot10^{-9}$ in $1192.89$ seconds.
 Moreover, when $s=3\ddd 7$, we do not present numerical results with relaxation order $d=3$ since we cannot get lower bounds that are close to $0$.
-Also, results of approaches without CS-LMEs are not presented for $s\ge3$ and $d=4$, because close lower bounds cannot be computed by these approaches within a reasonable time consumption.
+Also, results of approaches without CS-LMEs are not presented for $s\ge3$ and $d=4$, because close lower bounds cannot be computed by these approaches with reasonable time consumption.

 \end{example}